The duration of the vehicle stop depends on the initial reason for the traffic stop and any other criminal suspicion that develops after the stop.

 Examples for Determining How Long Minnesota Police Can Detain You

-In determining how long can police detain you for failing to use a blinker while turning, the officer cannot approach the vehicle and ask the driver if there are drugs in the car.
+In determining how long can police detain you, one factor to consider is the purpose of the stop.
+For example, if an officer pulls someone over for failing to use a blinker while turning, the officer cannot approach the vehicle and ask the driver if there are drugs in the car.

 That would be an unlawful expansion of the reason for the traffic stop.